xinzhan/core-services.en/help/interface/t-crs-usecase.md

 >[!IMPORTANT]
 >
->When creating, modifying, or deleting customer attribute sources, there is a delay of up to one hour before IDs begin synchronizing with the new data source.
-You must have administrative rights in Audience Manager to create or modify customer attribute sources.
+>When creating, modifying, or deleting Customer Attribute sources, there is a delay of up to one hour before IDs begin synchronizing with the new data source.
+You must have administrative rights in Audience Manager to create or modify Customer Attribute sources.
 Contact Audience Manager Customer Care or consulting to obtain administrative rights.

 1. In the [!DNL Experience Cloud], click the Menu  ![](assets/menu-icon.png) icon.
 1. Under **[!DNL Experience Platform]**, click **[!UICONTROL People]** > **[!UICONTROL Customer Attributes]**.